cyberwizard1001/cyberwizard1001.github.io/README.md

 ### Contributors

-Nirmal Karthikeyan
+- Nirmal Karthikeyan
-Tejus R Meda
+- Tejus R Meda
-Eshaan Abhyankar
+- Eshaan Abhyankar
-Swati Nair
+- Swati Nair
+- Toolika Payak

+<br> <br>
 Designed and developed as part of coursework for the CSC8611 module.